mdancho84/mdancho84.github.io/_drafts/modeldown-automate-explainable-machine-learning-reports.md

 - R-Bloggers
 - Learn-R
 - R
-title: 'modelDown: Automate Explainable Machine Learning Reports'
+title: 'modelDown: Automate Explainable AI (Machine Learning) in R'
 date: 2022-03-30T10:00:00.000-04:00
-excerpt: Big data?
-Lot's of time series?
-Traditionally you'd use ggplot facets.
-But that only works for a few datasets.
-Enter trelliscopejs.
-It's a game changer!
+excerpt: 'Machine learning is great... until you have to explain it.
+Stakeholders are normally non-technical, C-suites that ultimately want to know what the model does for the business.
+And how it helps increase revenue or decrease costs.
+A new R package, modelDown can help. '
-image: "/assets/trelliscopejs_thumb.jpg"
+image: "/assets/modeldown_report_1.jpg"
-image_preview: "/assets/trelliscopejs_thumb.jpg"
+image_preview: "/assets/modeldown_report_1.jpg"

 ---
-**Visualizing big data is next to impossible.** As soon as I have 12 plots, that's where my ability to use native ggplot suffers.
-That is until I found `trelliscopejs`.
+**Machine learning is great... until you have to explain it.** Stakeholders are normally non-technical, C-suites that ultimately want to know what the model does for the business.
+And how it helps increase revenue or decrease costs.
+A new R package, `modelDown` can help.

-`trelliscopejs` is like `ggplot2` faceting on steroids.
-This may seem crazy, but the benefit is that when you have 20, 30, or even 100+ plots you need to analyze, `trelliscopejs` is the solution!
+In this R-tip, I'm going to show you how to unlock MASSIVE BUSINESS VALUE with `modelDown` in **under 5-minutes:**

-And, I'm going to get you up and running with `trelliscopejs` in **under 5-minutes:**
+1. Learn how to **make machine learning models** with `tidymodels`

-1. I'll teach you how to make 20+ ggplot facets using trelliscopejs
+2. **Unlock the cheat-code** to making ANY machine learning model explainable
-2. **BONUS: I'll not only show you how to make static ggplots, _but_ I'll even show you how to use the plotly integration for interactivity**
+3. **BONUS:** Learn how to read the Automated Explainable AI Report that you create **(so you can explain the ML model to ANYONE!)**

 # R-Tips Weekly